bristola/spotify_playlist_creator/README.md

 This project is a website which allows the user to sign in to their spotify account and do various actions.
-Namely, the user can select a playlist they would like to add songs from.
-Then, they select the types of genres, artists, albums, and popularity you want the songs to be.
-Then, it will take all the songs from the playlist that meet the specified criteria and adds them to a user specified playlist.
+Namely, the user can select a playlist they would like to add songs from and collect information from it.
+Then, you can select the types of genres, artists, albums, and popularity you want the songs to be.
+It will take all the songs from the playlist that meet the specified criteria and adds them to a user picked playlist.
 This allows users to rapidly add many songs to a playlist by filtering out songs they don't want.
-When manually done, it would take a very long time.
-But, this operation is instantaneous.
+When manually done, it would take a very long time, but this operation is instantaneous.

 ## Technology